smguru/pragmagrid.github.io/_posts/2016-08-22-hackathon-pragma31-topic1.md

      your host name.
 This will open a new GUI window  and you can start installation similar to what you did for the physical frontend.
      Choose all the rolls you did for the physical frontend except "kvm".
+     After the installation is complete you  will see the icon with the name of your virtual forntend and "Shutoff" status.

+	 To start the virtual frontend after the install:

+	     rocks start host vm HOSTNAME

-     After the installation is complete you can ssh to your virtual frontend.
+	 Once virtual frontend is jup and running and you can "ping" it,  ssh to your virtual frontend.

 <h4><span class="strongword">4.
 Install and configure Open vSwitch on Rocks frontend </span></h4>
    * Follow instructions on [Installing Rocks6.2 cluster with Open vSwitch Roll][2]